 - Google Classroom Overview

 - Task: Create a class in Google Classroom, including class rules/expectations, syllabus, links to frequently used websites and creating a class discussion topic and assignment.
 Invite teachers from class to participate as students in their classes and turn in assignments.
+Use Screencastify or Screencast-O-Matic to record a tour of your Classroom.

 - Google Docs: Media Research Assignment